smaldragon/BNUY-ROM/README.md

 ## CHR-RAM Banking ($E000-$FFFF, write)

-If present, these registers select one of 16 2KiB CHR-RAM bank to use for each of the 4 PPU pattern table windows.
+If present, these registers select one of 16 2KiB CHR-RAM banks, to use for each of the 4 PPU pattern table windows.

-Banks 14 and 15 are shared with the 4 nametables, and should be avoided unless special care is taken.
+In 32KiB mode, Banks 14 and 15 are shared with the 4 nametables, and should be avoided unless special care is taken.
 This leaves 14 banks that can be freely distributed across the 4 windows.

+In 128KiB mode, each window now has a unique set of 16 banks, however the first 2 windows both share banks 15 with the nametables.

 ```
 $E000: CHR-RAM Bank 0 (bottom of Pattern Table 1)